 The Library offers a Core Area B course, LIBR 1101, participates in UNIV 1000, and provides many services including Interlibrary Loan, reserves, instruction, and reference service.
 The Library provides group and individual library instruction, tutorials, and demonstrations upon request.
 The Library's electronic services include email submission of ILL, renewal, hold requests, tutorials, and reference inquiries to assist distance learners.

-Further information about the Library, its collections, services, hours of opening, and staff can be found on the Library's website: http://gsw.edu/Library/index.
+Further information about the Library, its collections, services, hours of opening, and staff can be found on the Library website.

 OFFICE OF DISABILITY SERVICES AND TESTING CENTER